tazrian-amin/mongoose-express-crud-project/README.md

 ## API Testing

 To test the API of this project, you can visit [Postman](https://www.postman.com/) and sign in or sign up.
 Then create a workspace and a blank collection.
 Then select add request from the collection menu and paste the project live link (https://mongoose-express-crud-project.vercel.app/) to the URL.
 You can choose the HTTP methods from the dropdown on the left.
-And you can click on the Body and then choose raw and select JSON to pass request body for POST/PUT requests.
+You can click on the Body and then choose raw and select JSON to pass the request body for POST/PUT requests.
 That's it, you're good to go!

 ## API Endpoints

-`**User Data**`
+**User Data**

 **Create a new user in Database**